-This policy will be reviewed every year by the headteacher.
+This policy will be reviewed every year by the Headteacher.
 At every review, the policy will be shared with the governing board.
+The review will be supported by an annual risk assessment that considers and reflects the risks pupils face online.
+This is important because technology, and the risks and harms related to it, evolve and change rapidly.